E-man, man of Goshen, Mr Tetris

 (I post mostly interesting articles of local news or items related to neuroscience or social psychology)

 Hi!
 I’m from all over northern Indiana and I was raised in a (Protestant) Christian home.
-My parents work mostly blue-collar jobs: Dad in construction; Mom in janitorial.
-I grew up with a little brother and little sister who were both a lot more masculine than I am.
+My parents work mostly blue-collar jobs: Dad in construction; Mom in janitorial or para-professional.
+I grew up with a little brother and little sister who were both a lot more assertive than I am.
 I always loved people and would talk to anyone who would listen.

 My parents took us to church on a regular basis ever since I was a young child.
 Even though we have moved quite a bit, wherever we landed Mom and Dad would try to find a church that we could all get involved in.
 Dad started becoming more directly involved in church when he learned to play the drums for our praise band when I was just starting into my teenage years.
 It was this participation which gave me the opportunity to grow closer to God.